 Information Meetings are held monthly on the USF campus.
 Click Here for a list of information meetings and graduate fairs.

 Applicants must hold a four-year degree with any major from an accredited university-level institution.
 You may apply during your senior year prior to the completion of your undergraduate degree, however you must have graduated prior to the beginning of the MAIS Program.
-An overall GPA of 3.0 or higher is required as well as two semesters of a non-English language.
+An overall GPA of 3.0 or higher is recommended as well as two semesters of a non-English language.

 You can apply online or by submitting a hard copy of your application.
 The application requirements for admission are: MAIS application form, application fee, two letters of recommendation, statement of purpose, and official transcripts.